-2.6 Changes to Policies [rev.2020-2021]
+2.6 Changes to Policies [rev. Sept.
+2020]

 Students are subject to changes made in policies after their initial registration.
-All inquiries regarding academic policies should be directed to the Associate Dean/Campus Dean of the appropriate school.
+All inquiries regarding academic policies should be directed to the Dean or Associate Dean of the appropriate school.

 The most up-to-date and complete Academic Policy Manual is held by the office of the Senior Vice-President, Academic.
 In addition, the most current version is posted on the College's web site.